 Got any questions about the iPhone 11 Pro Max?
 We’ve got the answers for you!

 The iPhone 11 Pro Max was released in September 2019.
-An iPhone 11 Pro Max on Phonetradr averages between R14,338 - R25,710.
+An iPhone 11 Pro Max on Phonetradr averages between R14,338 - R23,818 depending on if it's used or brand new.
 Since its release was only in September 2019, most iPhone 11 Pro Max models for sale are brand new, meaning you’re getting a new phone for less money on Phonetradr.
 The iStore sells the iPhone 11 Pro Max for R23,999 for the 64GB and R32,999 for the 512GB.

 ||Price of iPhone 11 Pro Max

 From top to bottom, it is 15.8cm x 7.7cm x 0.81cm.